A biannual #DMUglobal trip that gives students the chance to analyse the reality of American society is going from strength to strength.

 Running since November 2015, Poverty Amidst Plenty sees De Montfort University Leicester (DMU) students visit Florida to find out about health and social care services.
 They then contrast conditions, responses, ideology and culture with the UK.

-For the most recent departure, nursing students had the chance to join their health and social care peers, with trip lead Dr Stephen Handsley saying this made the experience “even more special”.
+For the most recent departure, nursing students had the chance to join their health and social care peers from courses including Health and Wellbeing in Society, with trip lead Dr Stephen Handsley saying this made the experience “even more special”.

 Cara Merry, who studies Mental Health Nursing, was delighted to join in.